 TWC’s Foreign Labor Certification (FLC) Unit is responsible for assisting employers that have job opportunities in Texas to file their temporary applications for labor certification.
 This involves coordinating recruitment efforts and assisting DOL in the gathering of information needed, which forms the basis for the DOL Certifying Officer’s determination to grant or deny labor certifications.

-The certification process and recruitment efforts start with job orders in WorkInTexas.com and fall into one of the following two categories:
+The certification process and recruitment efforts start with job orders in WorkInTexas.com that have worked through the ARS and failed to find qualified U.S. workers and fall into one of the following two categories:

 H-2A jobs, targeting foreign temporary or seasonal agricultural workers